 -

-Whilst he is still young, he demonstrates a very gentle and playful nature, this may change as he gets older but we love him just the way his is!
+While Luca is still young, he demonstrates a very gentle and playful nature.
+This may change as he gets older, but we love him just the way he is!

 -

-Luca weighs approx 145kg an adult Amur tiger can weigh up to 450 pounds and grow to be 10 feet long from head to tail
+Luca currently weighs around 145kg.
+An adult Amur tiger can weigh up to 450 pounds and grow to be 10 feet long from nose to tail!

 -